Alternative Coffee Filters - Top Coffee Filter Replacement Hacks!

 Homemade Coffee Filter Idea – Use a Paper Towel

-Simply fold your paper towel into a pouch to use it as an alternative coffee filter and put it in your coffee filter basket of your drip coffee maker and brew you coffee as your normally would.
+Simply fold your paper towel into a pouch to use it as an alternative coffee filter and put it in your coffee filter basket of your drip coffee maker and brew you coffee as you normally would.

 As pour over coffee, make your paper towel into a cone shape and place it in the coffee filter holder, add your grounds and brew your coffee as you normally would.

-Make sure that pouch and cone shapes that you make are two ply and doubled as hot water and paper towels is not a good mix as they tend to break down and fall apart.
+Make sure that pouch and cone shapes that you make are two-ply and doubled as hot water and paper towels is not a good mix as they tend to break down and fall apart.

 Makeshift Coffee Filter Use Your Socks Or Stockings